 Middle School Division (grades 6 - 8)

 Background: This video contest allows participants to create a video on the subject of "We the People - The Constitution in our Lives".
 Both the state and federal constitutions impact our lives every day, often in ways we may take for granted.
 Video entries should highlight some aspect of our constitutions that the student wants to showcase.

 THE WEST VIRGINIA STATE BAR

+(Late)

+Middle School Division (grades 6 - 8)

+Background: This video contest allows participants to create a video on the subject of "The Constitution and You: How the Constitution Has Affected Your Life."
+Video entries should highlight the First Amendment to the United States Constitution.

+THE WEST VIRGINIA STATE BAR